JoshMarangoni/Saliency-Map/README.md

 # Saliency Detection
 Saliency is the process of locating important parts of an image.
-It is an extremely fast algorithm compared to larger detection algorithms.
+It is extremely fast compared to larger detection algorithms.
 To increase frame rate, it might be worth considering passing a frame initially through a saliency detector, and then apply detection algorithms on the regions of interest.

 Using openCV's saliency module, we can use a static saliency detection algorithm on an image